AIM-Harvard/pyradiomics/docs/features.rst

 the label mask.
 If enabled, they are calculated separately of enabled input image types, and listed in the result as if calculated on the original image.

+Most features defined below are in compliance with feature definitions as described by the Imaging Biomarker Standardization Initiative (IBSI), which are available in a separate document by Zwanenburg et al. (2016) [1]_.
+Where features differ, a note has been added specifying the difference.

 .. _radiomics-firstorder-label:

 First Order Features